Ballantrae

 Ballantrae is a community in Carrick, South Ayrshire, Scotland.
+It is located at the mouth of the River Stinchar.

 Topography

 The name probably comes from the Scottish Gaelic Baile na Tràgha, meaning the 'town by the beach'.
 The beach consists of shingle and sand and offers views of Ailsa Craig, the Isle of Arran and Kintyre.
 The caves at Bennane Head and Balcreuchan Port are nearby.
 Both are associated with the legend of Sawney Bean.
 Ballantrae has lent its name to a subdivision of the Arenig group, which is the name applied to the lowest stage of the Ordovician system.